John Owen (epigrammatist): Editions and translations

 There are editions of the Epigrammata by Elzevir and by Didot; the best is that edited by Renouard (2 vols., Paris, 1795).

 Translations into English, either in whole or in part, were made by John Vicars in Epigrams of that most wittie and worthie epigrammatist Mr. Iohn Owen, Gentleman (1619); by Robert Hayman, whose book Quodlibets(1628) included epigrams by Owen; by Thomas Pecke, in his Parnassi Puerperium (1659); and by Thomas Harvey in The Latine epigrams of John Owen (1677), which is the most complete.
 La Torre, the Spanish epigrammatist, owed much to Owen, and translated his works into Spanish in 1674.
 French translations of the best of Owen's epigrams were published by A. L. Lebrun (1709) and by Kerivalant (1819).
 Epic and Epigrams (1997) by David R. Slavitt contains translations of 60 of Owen's epigrams.

 Conflict with the Roman Catholic Church

-He was a staunch Protestant, and could not resist the temptation of turning his wit against the Roman Catholic Church, which resulted in Epigrammata being placed on the Index Librorum Prohibitorum in 1654, and led a rich old uncle of the Roman Catholic communion to cut him out of his will.
+He was a staunch Protestant, and could not resist the temptation of turning his wit against the Roman Catholic Church, which resulted in Epigrammata being placed on the Index Librorum Prohibitorum in 1654, and lead to his uncle Hugh Owen, a recusant involved in the Ridolfi plot, to cut him out of his will.